bryntum/chronograph/README.md

 To find out about the remaining (and most interesting) features of ChronoGraph, continue to the [[AdvancedFeaturesGuide|Advanced features]] guide.

+Guides contains extensive references to the [API docs](./globals.html)

 Benchmarks
 ==========

-ChronoGraph is committed to have excellent performance.
+ChronoGraph aims to have excellent performance.
 To reason about it objectively, we wrote a benchmark suite.
 More details in the [[BenchmarksGuide|Benchmarks]] guide.

 Connect